-Postal service workers sell postal products and collect, sort, and deliver mail.
+Postal service workers sell postage and related products and collect, sort, and deliver mail.

 Postal service clerks and mail sorters, processors, and processing machine operators work indoors, typically in a post office.
 Mail carriers mostly work outdoors, delivering mail.

-Although no formal education is typically required to enter these occupations, most postal service workers have a high school diploma.
+Although no formal education is typically required to enter these occupations, most postal service workers have at least a high school diploma.
 All applicants for these jobs must pass a written exam.

 The median annual wage for postal service workers was $53,680 in May 2022.